Fabulous Marinated Red Onions MAGIC ELIXIRS (TM)

 Thinly slice the red onion and place in a low bowl.

 In a separate bowl, stir the olive oil, red wine vinegar and dried oregano together to combine well.
 Pour the mixture over the onions, making sure they are submerged.

-Let sit on counter at room temperature to marinate for at least 3 hours (I usually let mine marinate for 12) before using.
+Let sit on counter at room temperature to marinate for 12 hours before using.
 Keeps for 2-3 days unrefrigerated.